Snapchat now lets you bring your cartoon Bitmoji to real life

 You can now unleash your cartoon self on the world.

-Snapchat announced a Bitmoji World Lense on Thursday, which lets you set cartoon versions of yourself next to real life objects.
+Snapchat on Thursday announced Bitmoji World Lenses, which let you set cartoon versions of yourself next to real-life objects.
 It works like the wildly popular dancing hot dog, which Snapchat co-founder Evan Spiegel said was the "world's first augmented reality superstar."

 The update is available now for iOS and Android, a Snapchat spokesperson said in an email.

-Bitmojis are small cartoon avatars that you can create to resemble yourself, and got wildly popular in 2015.
+Bitmojis, which caught on in 2015, are small cartoon avatars that you can create to resemble yourself.
 Snapchat bought the company for $64 million in 2016 and introduced its features to the social network in March.

 Discuss: Snapchat now lets you bring your cartoon...